beatmeeasy-debug/Universal-Intel-Chipset-Updater/Docs/Behind-the-Project_EN.md

 - a generic wrapper
 - containing hundreds of INF files
 - installing only a small subset
-- and silently ignoring the rest
-especially on older platforms (X79, C600, QM77, HM65, etc.)
+- and silently ignoring the rest, especially on older platforms (X79, C600, QM77, HM65, etc.)

 Worse: